-If an implementation creates new fault types for new fault states, these must extend the existing fault types which operations are declared as throwing.
-Again, these must not change the XML schemas of the deployment API; they must be in a new namespace.
+If an implementation creates new fault types, these must extend the existing fault types which operations are declared as throwing, which effectively means that they must extend DeploymentFault.
+These new faults must not change the XML schemas of the deployment API, and they must be in a new namespace.
 The new faults and XML content should be publicly documented.

-If an implementation adds new operations or properties at the existing endpoints, these new operations may raise whatever faults they see fit, within the constraints of the WS-BaseFaults specification.
+If an implementation adds new operations or properties at the existing endpoints, these new operations may raise whatever faults they see fit, within the constraints of the WS-BaseFault specification.
 Again, the implementation must not add new types to the deployment API namespace.

-8.1.2 Transport faults
+9.1.2 Transport faults

 Transport faults will inevitably be raised as the appropriate fault for the system.
-For example, the Apache Axis SOAP client raises AxisFault faults for all SOAP events, wrapping stack trace and even HTTP Fault data within the fault as DOM elements. .NET WSE has a similar fault class.
+For example, the Apache Axis SOAP client raises AxisFault faults for all SOAP events, wrapping stack trace and even HTTP Fault data within the fault as DOM elements.
+Microsoft .NET WSE has a similar fault class.

-8.1.3 Relayed Faults
+9.1.3 Relayed Faults